terramate-io/terramate-docs/how-it-works.md

 ## How it works

-Terramate CLI is used to orchestrate commands such as `terraform plan` in stacks and optionally sends data to Terramate Cloud.
+Terramate CLI is used to orchestrate commands such as `terraform plan` or `tofu plan` in stacks and optionally sends data to Terramate Cloud.

 Example: Run `terraform apply` in all changed stacks and sync the data to Terramate Cloud.